syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Commands-and-events.md

 ## ItemCollapsed event

-The [ItemCollapsed](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_ItemCollapsed) event gets triggered when the subitems gets collapsed.
+The [ItemCollapsed](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_ItemCollapsed) event gets triggered when the sub items gets collapsed.

 N> This event will get triggered only when the display mode is either compact or expanded.